SAP-samples/btp-fiori-helloworld/docs/hellofiori/3_develop/3_5_workzone.md

     ![](images/3_5_6_creategroup_1.png)

-10. Name it for example "HelloWorldGroup" and assign your Fiori app to the group.
+10. Name it, for example, "HelloWorldGroup" and assign your Fiori app to the group.

      Click "Save".